redhatci/ansible-collection-redhatci-ocp/roles/sno-installer/README.md

 - dir # directory to store deployment files
 - extcidrnet # CIDR of the network to use
 - install_type # DCI use only, options: ipi (default), sno
+- pull_image # The "Pull From" `ocp_release` image to use from the release.txt file.
+In DCI this is provided in the OCP component.

 ## SNO Virtual